Prepositions are the small words that indicate relationship between things, such as “from”, “about”, “below”, “through” and so on.

 Prepositions that can either cause the second or the third case

-Several prepositions can cause either the second case or the third case depending on context.
-A general rule is that:
+Several prepositions can cause either the accusative case (the second case) or the dative case (the third case) depending on context.
+In most of the following examples, the general rule is:

-- The second case indicates that the subject is moving relative to the object.
+- The accusative case (the second case) indicates that the subject is moving relative to the object.

-- The third case indicates that the subject is not moving relative to the object.
+- The dative case (the third case) indicates that the subject is not moving relative to the object.

 The words are: